 Because of our knowledge and experience in this area, we are providing a comprehensive break down of the 'Cloud Hosting versus Dedicated Server' hosting environments.
 This includes other impacting aspects like performance, uptime, and more importantly, cost.

 Dedicated servers face similar issues but, those issues can be due to different reasons such as hardware failures.
 You’ll also find cloud environments are very resilient and, redundant with their environmental setup and also are ideal when scaling up is needed as this usually involves minimal downtime.
 When scaling up within a dedicated environment, downtime can have an initial impact on your overall uptime but, this is usually limited to the actual time that's needed to complete the hardware swap.
 Regardless of the minimal downtime involved in scaling up, dedicated servers are well known for their superb uptime and stability.
 Dedicated servers are also a favorite of larger e-commerce businesses that need solid performance and speed larger mission-critical websites need.

 In this instance, we are going to assume the code is sufficient for optimal performance.
 If we think of our restaurant analogy from earlier, resources (the wait staff) are limited in a Cloud environment.
-These resources get utilized by the website’s processes so it's possible you may reach a limit that your Cloud VPS can't handle as fast as a dedicated server (although, there are some caching services you can implement to be more SEO competitive).
+These resources get utilized by the website’s processes so it's possible you may reach a limit that your Cloud Dedicated VPS can't handle as fast as a dedicated server (although, there are some cachingservices you can implement to be more SEO competitive).
 Remember, resources for dedicated servers are all yours, and this equals out to a significant increase in speed.